-We’ve all heard the expression “people leave managers, not companies,” and, according to Gallup, 75 percent of the reasons people quit comes down to their managers.
+We’ve all heard the expression “people leave managers, not companies,” and at least 75 percent of the reasons people quit comes down to their managers.

 Make sure that your leaders and managers understand the important role they have when it comes to employee engagement.
 Remember, bad bosses ruin lives, so don’t let this happen in your company and to your employees.